 Where Intention Goes, Energy Flows — Hanifa Menen’s Grief Philosophy

-by Ryan Hook | August 24, 2020, updated almost 4 years ago
+by Ryan Hook | August 24, 2020, updated about 4 years ago

 Hanifa Menen spent 21 years as a naturopathic doctor before “awakening” to her calling as a grief recovery and brain-retraining coach.
 These kinds of shifts often seem dramatic, but it’s not out of character for Menen, who describes herself as a “go-getter” and entered university while still a teenager.